 This course looks at ethics from the point of view of biblical truth and from a biblical and historical perspective.
 Students explore the theology of ethics and leadership and consider how our biblical roots have been impacted by Modernism and Post Modern thought.
 Students get a chance to see how cultural norms and the Western culture's view of ethics progressively change the definition of ethics.
 These viewpoints are then considered within a personal philosophy framework of leadership.
+This course is eligible for 4+1.
 (Offered Fall).